Artur-Galstyan/jitx.io/src/pages/posts/monte-carlo-tree-search.md

 You actually don't _have to_ perform a rollout.
 You do a rollout in the first place to estimate the _value of being in the current state_, to see what being in that state is worth.
 But you could just as well use a neural network to estimate that value - in fact, this is what is typically used in MCTS these days.

+We're going to implement two versions of MCTS: one more object-oriented-_ish_ and one using arrays.
+The reason for that is that the OO version is easier to understand and it's easy to translate that to the efficient array version.

 ### Our Environment